 This is a studio based subject with an emphasis on placing the student's practice in the context of art history and studio theory.
-The subject extends the development of photomedia technical skills by introducing the student to digital/analogue colour processes and advanced studio based equipment.
-Students explore a diversity of conceptual approaches in order to extend their use of visual language.
+The subject extends the development of photomedia technical skills by introducing the student to digital image manipulation/colour processes and advanced studio based equipment.
 Students are directed toward an analysis and critical awareness of current visual arts practice, central to the production and advancement of their own work.